Escape Seattle's football frenzy

 Emily Carr House & Ross Bay Cemetery

 Pay tribute to one of Canada’s most iconic artists at the beautifully preserved Emily Carr House, where fascinating exhibits bring her creative spirit and unconventional life to the forefront.
 Carr is often called “Canada’s Georgia O’Keeffe”, but we like to think of her as our proudly and distinctively Victorian, Emily.
-Combine your visit with a contemplative walk through Ross Bay Cemetery, where Carr’s gravesite rests among heritage trees and coastal views, honouring her legacy in the city she called home.
+Combine your visit with a contemplative walk through Ross Bay Cemetery a 6-minute drive away, where Carr’s gravesite rests among heritage trees and coastal views, honouring her legacy in the city she called home.
 Ross Bay Cemetery is a municipal heritage site, situated amidst Gary oak trees along the shores of the Salish Sea, and is a spectacular example of a Victoria-era cemetery.
 This is a day for inspiration and reflection amid Victoria’s lush, historic surroundings.

 Local tip: Plan ahead to take one of Emily Carr House’s Emily Carr inspired painting workshops and unleash your inner artist.